yihuaihong/yihuaihong.github.io/_pages/about.md

 ## I am looking for 25's Ph.D. opportunities and Research Internship now :)

 # 🔥 News
-- 2024.09: &nbsp;🎉🎉 My two new **1st-author** papers both have been accepted to **EMNLP 2024 main track**!
+- 2024.09: &nbsp;🎉🎉 My two new <span style="color: black; font-weight: bold;">1st-author</span> papers both have been accepted to <span style="color: black; font-weight: bold;">EMNLP 2024 main track</span>!
 "Dissecting Fine-Tuning Unlearning in Large Language Models" and "
 Interpretability-based Tailored Knowledge Editing in Transformers"!
 Feel so grateful to all my mentors and collaborators.
 See you in Miami!
-- 2024.06: &nbsp;🚀🚀 Please check my newest paper! <span style="color: black; font-weight: bold;">[Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces](https://arxiv.org/abs/2406.11614) </span> This is the **first-ever parametric LLM Unlearning Benchmark!** Thanks to the guidance from Prof. Mor Geva and the help of other collaborators.
+- 2024.06: &nbsp;🚀🚀 Please check my newest paper! <span style="color: black; font-weight: bold;">[Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces](https://arxiv.org/abs/2406.11614) </span> This is the <span style="color: black; font-weight: bold;">first-ever parametric LLM Unlearning Benchmark!</span> Thanks to the guidance from Prof. Mor Geva and the help of other collaborators.
-- 2023.12: &nbsp;🎉🎉 My first work is accepted to **AAAI 2024 main track** and I also won the <span style="color: black; font-weight: bold;">AAAI-24 Student Scholarship</span>!
+- 2023.12: &nbsp;🎉🎉 My first work is accepted to <span style="color: black; font-weight: bold;">AAAI 2024 main track</span> and I also won the <span style="color: black; font-weight: bold;">AAAI-24 Student Scholarship</span>!
 I am genuinely thankful to Prof. Zeng for guiding me and for her help along this path!

 # 📝 Publications